JohnsL-U/Option-Pricing-Algorithm-Deployment/README.md

 4. Configure the AWS services:

 - Create an S3 bucket to store input and output JSON files.
-- Set up an AWS Lambda function to process the option pricing calculation.
+- Set up an AWS Lambda function (copy serverless.py) to process the option pricing calculation.
 - Configure the S3 bucket events to trigger the Lambda function upon file upload.

 5. Update the Flask application configuration: